Choens/titanic-workshop/README.md

 # Titanic Workshop

-Instructions and demo code for the Titanic Workshop at the 2015 SUNY Albany Open Source Fair.
+Instructions and demo code for the Titanic Workshop at the 2015 SUNY Albany Open Source Festival.

-**Note:** Workshop materials are a work in progress.

-- The packages.R file is finalized, unless someone reports a bug in the code.
-Workshop participants can use packages.R to install packages that will be needed for the workshop.
-See below for more details.
+- A simplified, finalized, packages.R file has been posted here.
+Workshop participants should use this script to install packages needed for the workshop.
-- The presentation and paricipant materials will be finalized by the morning of February 13, 2015.
-This README will be updated to reflect this updated information at that time.
+- The presentation and paricipant materials will be posted the day before the conference.
+I was going to post it tonight, but realized there would be no reason for anyone to come if they could read everything before the conference.

 ## Workshop Requirements: